The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 How about if that’s the first year of implementing the reimbursements?

-The Company will list down the total employee’s number and consider 20 Km as the average distance between office and home.
-Then, arrive the total estimated costs as below:
+The Company will list the total number of employees and consider 20 Km as the average distance between office and home.
+Then, the total estimated costs are as below:

 Estimate = Number of Employees * Cab Charges for 20 KM * 2

-Companies might add some 15% percentage to this considering the peak charges levied by Cabs.
-Thus, expenses estimation is driven by many factors.
+Companies might add 15% to this, considering the peak charges levied by Cabs.
+Thus, expense estimation is driven by many factors.

-- Recording outstanding expense journal entry brings several benefits to any business organization.
+- Recording outstanding expense journal entries brings several benefits to any business organization.
 The details are below

 - Tracking all the outstanding expenses accurately and recording those promptly in the appropriate ledger allows businesses to maintain accurate records of payments due and outstanding balances.